magmanu/sicp-ptbr/capitulos/01-01-elementos-da-programacao.md

    (+ a 1))
 ```

 **Exercise 1.2:** Translate the following expression into prefix form:

 $$\frac{5 + 4 + (2 - (3 - (6 + \frac{4}{5})))}{3(6 - 2)(2 - 7)}.$$

-**Exercise 1.3:** Define a procedure that takes three numbers as arguments and returns the sum of the squares of the two larger numbers.
+**Exercise 1.3:** Define a procedure that takes three numbers as arguments and returns the sum of the quadrados oisso reduz-se alarger numbers.

 **Exercise 1.4:** Observe that our model of evaluation allows for combinations whose operators are compound expressions.
 Use this observation to describe the behavior of the following procedure:

 ``` {.scheme}
 (define (a-plus-abs-b a b)
   ((if (> b 0) + -) a b))
 ```

 **Exercise 1.5:** Ben Bitdiddle has invented a test to determine whether the interpreter he is faced with is using applicative-order evaluation or normal-order evaluation.
 He defines the following two procedures:

 ``` {.scheme}
 (define (p) (p))